IMdAslaM/Mohamed-Aslam-Portfolio/README.md

 - Strong analytical and problem-solving skills
 - Experience delivering enterprise AI solutions
 - Excellent communication and documentation
-- Ability to work in multicultural teams (important for UAE)
+- Ability to work in multicultural teams
 - Adaptable, fast learner, and committed to continuous improvement